-All press delegates who have registered by the Priority Deadline will receive their assignment by email by 5pm CST the next day.
-Any delegate who registers after the deadline will receive their assignment within a couple days of registration. \There is a 4 person limit per school until after the Priority Deadline.
+All press delegates who have registered by 11:59pm the day registration opens will receive their assignment by email by 5pm CST the next day.
+Any delegate who registers after this will receive their assignment within a couple days of registration.

+There is a 4 person limit per school until the day after registration opens.